Vis-Nova-Labs/pokt-docs-v2/node-operators/manual-node-setup-guide/part-4-proxy-configuration.md

 To configure Nginx:

 1. Confirm the name of your SSL certificate:

     ```bash
     sudo ls /etc/letsencrypt/live/
     ```

 2. Create a new config file with nano:

     ```bash
     sudo nano /etc/nginx/sites-available/pocket
     ```

 3. Add the following code, making sure to change the hostname values (`pokt001.pokt.run`) to your node’s DNS hostname in the three places found below:

-    ```
+    ```conf
     server {
         listen 80 default_server;
         listen [::]:80 default_server;